MoonlightBoyk/Reinforce-Learning/Chapter2/Answers.md

 Ex2.3

-The action value would go random walk every 20 steps.
-The result is shown in figure below made by Ex2.3.py.
+The result is shown in figure below made by Ex2.3.py in which the action value would go random walk every 20 steps independently.
+As is clearly shown in the chart, the constant stepsize or the expotential recency-weighted average performs much better than the sample average.
 I omit the first 10 steps since it will always choose the first action which is best at the first step.
 I add a class named action which is a bad decision since the random walk of actions relies on the tiem in class Bandit.
-However, I have test the program in the condition of Fig2.2 and get similar results in the book.
+However, I have test the program in the condition of Fig2.2 in the book and get similar results.

 ![random walk](Ex2.3.svg)